 Cool suit?
 Best science fiction movies

 The entire film’s about Peter Parker’s resourcefulness and instinctive heroism regardless of the suit he wears.
-Credit has to be given to the film for giving us the best-rounded big-screen version of Spider-Man we’ve ever got in Tom Holland – we know Holland appeared in Civil War, but this is where we really got to know his version of the Wallcrawler.
+Credit has to be given for giving us the most well-rounded big-screen version of Spider-Man we’ve ever got in Tom Holland.

-The best live-action Spidey movie to date, Spider-Man 2, is a bonafide masterpiece and ranks among the best superhero movies ever made.
-The first Spider-Man movie feels like a warm-up for this film, which improves on its predecessor in every conceivable way.
+The best live-action Spidey movie to date, Spider-Man 2, is a bonafide masterpiece and ranks among the greatest Marvel movies ever made.
+The first Spider-Man felt like a warm-up for this one, which improves on its predecessor in every conceivable way.

-From the direction, story, and performances, everything about Spider-Man 2 just feels more self-assured and confident.
-Particular praise needs to be given to Alfred Molina for making Doc Ock (one of the best movie villains of all time), of all people, relatable and to Raimi for directing the most exciting comic book movie set piece ever made, the battle on top of the elevated train.
+From the direction, story, and performances, everything about Spider-Man 2 is more self-assured and confident.
+Particular praise must be given to Alfred Molina for making Doc Ock, of all people, relatable, and to Raimi for directing the most exciting comic book movie set piece ever made: the battle on top of the elevated train.

-For the longest time, I thought Spider-Man 2 would never be knocked off the top spot for best Spider-Man movie, but then a certain animated movie came along.
+For the longest time, I thought Spider-Man 2 would never be knocked off the top spot, but then a certain animated one came along.

 Best of them all!
 Best movies of all time